-- Starting from the left, the headers corresponds to your recipients’ names and emails, followed by the various fields those recipients own.
+- Starting from the left, the headers correspond to your recipient’s names and emails, followed by the various fields those recipients own.

-- WARNING: You can reorganise the order in which the columns are displayed but do not change the content of the headers.
+- Warning: You can reorganize the order in which the columns are displayed but do not change the content of the headers.

 - Once you’ve entered all your recipients’ info, it should look like this: